baier233/x64dbg/docs/developers/functions/debug/index.rst

 Debug Functions
 ===============
-This section contains information about debug functions of x64dbg.
+This section contains information about debug functions of MARENOL.

 **Contents:**